Towards Trusted and Intelligent Cyber-Physical Systems: A Security-by-Design Approach: Towards Trusted and Intelligent Cyber-Physical Systems

 Malicious or accidental, S\&S rules must be integrated to detect misconfigurations and to mitigate the outcomes of malfunctioning components and malicious activities in a CPS.
-Inability to impose such rules leads to devastating results on the system in the form of cyberattacks or Advanced Persistent Threats (APT), for instance, Stuxnet worm and Triton.
-Furthermore, introducing S\&S rules at the design phase can help to lower security and incident-response costs, thereby making later lifecycle phases less prone to errors and incidents~\cite{dietz2020unleashing}.
+Inability to impose such rules leads to devastating results on the system in the form of cyberattacks or APTs.
+Furthermore, introducing S\&S rules at the design phase can help to lower security and incident response costs, thereby making later lifecycle phases less prone to errors and incidents~\cite{dietz2020unleashing}.
+The S\&S rules can be deployed through smart contracts (executable code running on the blockchain) to invoke the appropriate defense mechanisms automatically~\cite{suhail2021blockchainbased}.
+Additionally, to track an accountable entity generating or updating rules for a given asset are also recorded.
 Depending on the cyber situation, S\&S rules can be updated either during or after the operation or process.
 For instance, in any abnormal event during the ongoing process, the system needs to respond effectively and update the corresponding S\&S rules to avoid long-term loss.
 To strengthen the rationale for integrating blockchain with DTs, the S\&S rules must be stored and retrieved from the ledger to ensure their reliability.
-For instance, a provenance-aware blockchain-based system can track and trace the accountable entity for adding or updating the S\&S rules.
+For instance, a provenance-aware blockchain-based system can track and trace the accountable entity by adding or updating the S\&S rules.